SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 happened, if you refresh the submit did work, you can see our new product on top inspect element on the frame so we can see what's going on.
 Let's see there's the button.
 And if we open a couple of levels, perfect, there's the frame.
-So sort of starts with /admin /product /new, which means when we open the model, we see the form, the frame from that page, fill in some data and then submit, what do we do?
-Can we submit the controller for this page redirects to /admin /product?
+So sort of starts with `/admin/product/new`, which means when we open the model, we see the form, the frame from that page, fill in some data and then submit, what do we do?
+Can we submit the controller for this page redirects to `/admin/product`?
 You can see this over here and product admin control or new.
 Here we go.
 This is the new action.
-And on submit it redirects to /product admin /product, which is the page that we're on right now.
+And on submit it redirects to `/admin/product`, which is the page that we're on right now.

 And it happens.
-The triple frame of follows that.
+The turbo frame of follows that.
 Redirect it actually updates the source on the turbo frame, uh, to the new URL.
-Now it's a little bit weird, but if you think about it, this page, this /admin /product page does have a turbo frame on it with modal body.
+Now it's a little bit weird, but if you think about it, this page, this `/admin/product` page does have a turbo frame on it with modal body.
 And that frame contains the words loading.
 So I know it's a little bit confusing, but behind the scenes Terp when turbo, okay.
 If you look at the network tab, when turbo frame follows, here's a post for the new page term of